mjmichaelson/olim/README.md

 # olim

-2025-09-24 v0.6
-Matt Michaelson
+2025-09-25 v0.6 by Matt Michaelson

 A tool to find what phrases in a corpus (eventually the classical corpus) most closely match your Latin phrase.

-As of v0.6, it runs on a large corpus of filtered latin web data in ~25 seconds per query after corpus files are built.
+As of v0.6, it runs on a large corpus of filtered latin web data in ~25 seconds per query (on my laptop) after corpus files are built.

 ### How does it work?